Middlesex County NJ DWI/DUI Defense Lawyer

 New Jersey statute §39:4-50 describes the basic offense of "driving while intoxicated" as occurring in four different situations.
 This provision is violated when someone operates a motor vehicle while that person is "under the influence" of alcohol or drugs, or when that person has a blood alcohol concentration (BAC) of .08 percent or higher.

 The provision is also violated if another individual who owns or controls the vehicle but is not driving it allows someone else to operate the vehicle either while under the influence of alcohol or drugs or with a BAC of .08 percent or more.
 In other words, drivers who know they had too much to drink and hand over their keys to someone else to drive home may still be found guilty of a DWI offense if the police believe the other person should not be driving either.

 There are several factors that affect the severity of penalties assessed in a DWI case.
 One of the most significant is the driver's history.
 The statute mandates that the penalties increase substantially for subsequent violations, even if they occur in other jurisdictions.
 (See, e.g. N.J.
 Rev. Stat. §39:4-50(a)(3).)
 For a first offense, a driver faces:

 - Detainment for 12 to 48 hours in classes as required by the Intoxicated Driver Resource Center

 In addition, convicted drivers face a substantial increase in insurance premiums, other costs, and an assessment for alcohol or substance abuse.
-For a second offense, the potential fine increases up to $1,000, the term of imprisonment can extend to 90 days, the driver is required to perform 30 hours of community service, and the driver loses driving privileges for two years.
+For a second offense, the potential fine increases up to $1,000, the term of imprisonment can extend to 90 days, the driver is required to perform 30 hours of community service, and the driver loses driving privileges for at least one year, up to two years.

 If a driver is convicted of three or more violations in a ten-year period, the penalties increase still further.
-For instance, the loss of driving privileges increases to ten years.
+For instance, the loss of driving privileges increases to eight years.

 Other Factors That Increase the Penalties